 SECTION 3.
 Selection of Officers for the Steering Committee and members of the Steering Committee.

-The general membership of the SEPPP shall select three officers to preside over the business meetings.
-The officers are a Chair, Vice-Chair, and Secretary/Treasurer.
+The general membership of the SEPPP shall select four officers to preside over the business meetings.
+The officers are a Chair, Vice-Chair, Industry Vice-Chair (selected from industry members) and Secretary/Treasurer.
 All members of the Steering Committee shall be members of organizations that are in good financial standing in the SEPPP.

-Steering Committee members shall be selected by their individual member organizations.
-The Steering Committee members shall be fifteen members from the following categories:
+The Steering Committee members shall be sixteen members from the following categories:

-State Public Agency members – Seven Steering Committee members to be selected by the participating State agency members.
+State or Provincial Agency Directors – Seven Steering Committee directors will be selected at the business meeting by the general membership.
+State or Provincial Director’s agencies must be contributing members to the program and willing and able to participate in partnership meetings and activities.

 One of these is the Chair of the SEPPP.

-Local Agency members – one Steering Committee member to be selected by participating town, city, village, and county representatives.
+Local Agency Directors –

+one Director will be selected at the business meeting by the general membership.
+Local Agency Directors must be willing and able to participate in partnership meetings and activities.

-Industry Organization Members – two Steering Committee members to be selected by the participating industry organizations.
+Industry Organization Directors –

+two Directors will be selected at the business meeting by the general membership.
+Industry Directors must be either Regional or National members in good standing and be willing and able to participate in partnership meetings and activities.

-Academic Members – one Steering Committee member to be selected by participating representatives of colleges and universities.
+At-Large with preference for Academic Directors – one Director will be selected at the business meeting by the general membership.

-At-Large Representative – three Steering Committee members to be selected by the general membership of the SEPPP representing one of the State, Local, Industry, or Academic members.
+At-Large Director – three Steering Committee Directors to be selected by the general membership representing one of the State, Local, Industry, or Academic members.

-Federal Highway Administration – one representative to be selected as a member of the Steering Committee.
+At-Large Directors are subject to the same requirements as shown above, per their respective organization.

+The immediate past chair will be a director level position but is not elected.

+Federal Highway Administration- One Director will be selected by the FHWA to serve in an ex-officio, advisory capacity to the Steering Committee but without voting rights.

-When a selected Member of the Steering Committee is not present, a designated alternate for each absent Member may serve on the Steering Committee as a voting member by proxy.
+When a selected Director of the Steering Committee is not present, a designated alternate for each absent Director may serve on the Steering Committee as a voting member by proxy.

 If any group is not represented in the SEPPP, their membership on the Steering Committee shall remain vacant until such time as the group is represented.

+Directors shall be members of organizations that are in good standing in the Partnership.
+Member state agencies must be participant in the AASHTO Preservation Management Technical Service Program.
+Local Agency and Academia are considered in good standing by the Steering Committee when actively participating in the partnership.
+Industry directors must be a regional or national member each year they serve to be considered in good standing.

 SECTION 4.
 Terms of Service for Officers and Members.